kirrar/HackerNews/README.md

 # HackerNews
-.NET Core 5 API with Angular UI
+.NET/Core 5 (because Microsoft is good at numbering things) API with Angular UI